-An academic with over 15 years’ experience, I have primarily engaged in teaching, management and scholarly work in the fields of Quantity Surveying and Construction Management.
+An academic with over 20 years of experience, I have primarily engaged in teaching, management and scholarly work in the fields of Quantity Surveying and Construction Management.
 Teaching in the most demanded public university in the country for built environment studies, I have a proven track record in effective contribution to produce world class graduates through teaching, and programme development.
-My current research interest is in integration of innovative technologies, methods and concepts in order to solve construction management problems; and I conduct my PhD study aiming to establish theories for effective adoption of Building Information Modelling (BIM) in local construction industry.
+My external teaching includes international programmes of Birmingham City University and Liverpool John Moores University.
+My current research interest is in integration of innovative technologies, methods and concepts in order to solve construction management problems; and I conducted my PhD study aiming to establish theories for effective adoption of Building Information Modelling (BIM) in local construction industry.

 Reflecting on my career, I find my key strengths are that I am:

 - Passionate and naturally skilled in effective teaching through combination of direct delivery and student centred modes, reinforced by need focused training and extensive experience in teaching different age groups and skill levels;

 - Filled with imagination and creativity indispensable in producing innovative research ideas, research methodologies and practical solutions for problems in both academic and administrative domains;

 - Excellent in administrative skills demonstrated through leading and serving in different administrative units of the Faculty and outside of the university; and